amit1804-hub/netflix-sql-project-/README.md

 This repository contains an analysis of the content available on Netflix, specifically focusing on the distribution of Movies vs TV Shows.

 ## Objective
 The goal of this analysis is to determine the distribution of content types (Movies vs TV Shows) available on Netflix.
-This can provide insights into the types of content available on the platform.
+This can provide insights into the types of content available on the platform :

 ## 1. Count the number of Movies vs TV Shows